SUMAR7/quilljs-rails/README.md

 Make sure to add `theme: 'bubble'` in the `Quilljs.setDefaults` setting as explained above.

 Note: The bundled local assets have been updated to Quill 2.0.3.
-You can use them directly via Sprockets (see "From the gem"), although using the official CDN is still recommended for most apps.
-Use the CDN links above to load Quill 2.0.3.
+You can use them directly via Sprockets (see "From the gem"), although using a CDN is still recommended for most apps.
+For CDN, use jsDelivr (example above) or unpkg for slab/quill@2.0.3.

+### Turbo/Hotwire notes
+- The initializer listens for `ready`, `page:change`, `turbolinks:load`, and `turbo:load` events.
+- Editors are initialized per field using a data attribute, so repeated navigations or partial updates will not double-initialize existing editors.
+- Ensure you are not including any old Quill 1.x assets in your app.
+Remove old CDN links or packs that could override the 2.0.3 assets.

 This gem can also be used in conjuction with [bootstrap maxlength](https://mimo84.github.io/bootstrap-maxlength/).